Effective Goals Setting

 Is your persistence paying off?
 Make sure you measure your progress and review past data so you can make adjustments if necessary.
 You can monitor yourself daily using a scale of 0-10.
 0 means no progress was made and 10 means outstanding progress.
 Remember that physiological changes (weight, body fat, blood pressure etc) take time to change.
 Try to initially measure behaviors instead of physiological changes!

-Good luck with your New Year Resolution!
-Here is to a happy and healthy 2012!
-Crystal
+Good luck with your New You Resolution!
+Here to a Fit, happy and healthy 2013!

 Need Help?
 We understand the challenges of health and fitness.
 It can be a daunting task, leaving you struggling to find the time, motivation and knowledge of exercise and nutrition.We can help you!
 With all the personal attention and support of a one-on-one session, virtual training allows you to receive customized workouts and food plans electronically giving you the flexibility to workout on your terms!
 For under $2 or with some packages as little as $1.20 a day you get the assistance of an NASM-Cretified Coach and the online tools to make you successful whatever your fitness goal!
 Just email us or visit our site Madsweat virtual-training for more information.